 Safeguards and enforcement

-The Cannabis Enforcement Department will create and enforce rules, including for oversight, record keeping, security, and labeling.
+The Cannabis Enforcement Department will create and enforce rules, including for oversight, record keeping, security, child-resistant packaging, and labeling.
 It will restrict advertising, marketing, and signage.

 Medical cannabis businesses’ security measures must include facility access controls, perimeter intrusion detection systems, alarms, and a personnel identification system.